New Amsterdam (2018 TV series): Development

 On September 25, 2017, NBC announced that it had given the production, then titled Bellevue, a put pilot commitment.
 The pilot was written by David Schulner, who was also set to executive produce alongside Peter Horton.
 Eric Manheimer, the former medical director at New York City's Bellevue Hospital, was expected to serve as a producer.
 Universal Television was the production company involved with the pilot.
+New Amsterdam Hospital is a fictional facility based on Bellevue Hospital in NYC.
+Bellevue opened in 1736 and thus the oldest hospital in the US.
+New York was founded as New Amsterdam in the 17th-century.

 On January 12, 2018, it was reported that NBC had given the production an official pilot order.
 It was further reported that Horton was expected to direct the pilot episode.
 On May 4, 2018, it was announced that NBC had given the production a series order.
 It was also reported that Pico Creek Productions and Mount Moriah Productions would serve as additional production companies.
 On October 10, 2018, it was announced that NBC had ordered an additional nine episodes of the series, bringing the first season total up to twenty-two episodes.
 On February 4, 2019, it was announced during the Television Critics Association's annual winter press tour that the series had been renewed for a second season.
 In January 2020, NBC renewed New Amsterdam for a third, fourth, and fifth season.
 On March 14, 2022, it was announced that the series would end after its fifth season, which consisted of 13 episodes.